faxad/activflow/README.md

 ```

 #### Step 5: Configure Field Visibility (Optional)
-- Include **config.py** in the workflow app and define **ACTIVITY_CONFIG** as Nested Ordered Dictionary if you want to have more control over what gets displayed on the UI
+- Include **config.py** in the workflow app and define **ACTIVITY_CONFIG** as Nested Ordered Dictionary to have more control over what gets displayed on the UI.
 - Define for each activity model, the visibility of fields, for display on templates and forms
     - **create:** field will appear on activity create/initiate form
     - **update:** field will be available for activity update/revise operation